Mounds State Park: Mounds

 These earthworks were created as a dedication to the Sun God and Earth Mother.
 The mounds were used as gathering places for religious ceremonies as well as viewing astronomical alignments.

 When working at the Anderson mounds, archeologists learned that the maps used since the late 1800s were inaccurate.
 Research showed that the earthworks had been misrepresented in the map.
 This issue is significant since it affects the context of the site.
 Archaeological surveys of the park have shown that people have used the land for about 10,000 years, beginning as early as 8000 B.C. and continuing through about 1400 AD.

+The Dalman Mound, one of ten Adena-Hopewell earthworks has a walking trail running directly over the mound's surface.

 There are believed to be 8 circular earthworks in the park, but only 4 are visible today.
 This area was used for rituals and has been targeted by looters in the past, who caused significant damage to the artifacts and their stratigraphy.
 Estimates by radiocarbon dating suggest the rituals began around 250 B.C.
 Another feature of this site is the fiddle-back enclosure.
 Although there has been no evidence of astronomical activities here, it marks the spot where the sun sets on the summer solstice.